labomb/NABU_PC_PACMAN/README.md

 ## Directories

-- All required sources files and build scripts are in the root directory of this repository
+- All the required sources files and build scripts are in the root directory of this repository
-- The 'tools' directory contains all of the CP/M commands required to build PACMAN
+- The 'tools' directory contains the CP/M development tools required to build PACMAN
 - The 'extras' directory contains a copy of the NABU main menu 'Cycle 1' software (see below)
-- The 'unused' directory contains files that were part of the original source repository that aren't actually required/used to build the PACMAN application
+- The 'unused' directory contains files that were part of the original source repository, but aren't actually required/used to build the PACMAN application

 ## Prerequisites

 * You will need a CP/M development environment or tools that enable running the native CP/M tools (provided in this repository) on various host platforms.
-While it is beyond the scope of this document to provide all of the details on how to set one up, there are numerous options available.
+While it is beyond the scope of this document to provide all of the details on how to set such an environment up, there are numerous options available.
 Feel free to search for [AltairZ80](https://schorn.ch/altair.html), [RunCPM](https://github.com/MockbaTheBorg/RunCPM), [myZ80](http://www.z80.eu/myz80cpm.html), [ZXCC](https://www.seasip.info/Unix/Zxcc/), and several others.
 Or if you are a traditionalist, you can certainly use a real CP/M computer!
 * You will also need a means to load the resulting PACMAN 'PAK' file after building onto the NABU PC.
 Most, if not all of the NABU server software applications available include the ability to load local applications.
 The approach that I use is detailed below, but refer to your specific server documentation for details on how to do so.